-Once your skater moves into the STAR 1-5 program, there are different expectations about clothing.
 Clothing must strike a balance between providing freedom of movement and revealing the "lines" drawn by a skater's body with warmth and comfort.
 We recommend skaters dress in layers and wear attire that allows for active movement (e.g leggings, stretchy joggers, sweaters, club or light jackets, figure skating dresses & tights, etc..).
-Please NO jeans, oversized hoodies, ski pants or heavy winter jackets as this will restrict the skaters' movements and they will be unable to perform the skills they are being asked to do.
+Please NO jeans, oversized hoodies, baggy or flare type pants or heavy jackets as this will restrict the skaters' movements and they will be unable to perform the skills they are being asked to do.
 Most skaters nowadays practice in form fitting leggings and tops with a tighter fitting club jacket or similar item on top to start (e.g lululemon, nike, under armour, old navy, etc...).
 For Assessments and Competitions a skating dress/costume is mandatory, so sometimes skaters also like to practice in dresses & tights.